bereamk/learningbee/README.md

 This repository will contain:
 - notes
-- learning projects
+- learning
 - projects

 Currently I use Visual Studio Code to help push and pull files.

 ---

-## Notes
+## 🏫 Notes
 Exactly what it means.
 Mainly .md files of my notes while I study.

-## Learning Projects
+## 💻 Learning
-These are small projects that are pushed by learning websites, courses, schools, etc.
+As I learn new technologies and techniques, I often work on small-scale projects and exercises (this includes my academic work).
-Each individual project is its own file.
+Each individual learning platform/method has its own folder and files within.

-Currently includes projects/learning material from:
+Currently includes learning material from:
 - Codeacademy
 - The Odin Project (TOP)
 - University
-- Youtube Walkthroughs
+- Youtube Tutorials

-## Projects
+## 🚀 Projects
 Finished personal projects.